ivelasq/pharma-adae-shiny-app/README.md

 <img width="1464" alt="image5" src="https://github.com/user-attachments/assets/6998f631-08d9-4435-8537-70b8c91c56be" />

-## Use

-- Dataset Generation: Run `00-generate-datasets.R` to create/update `adae.Rds`.
-- Application: Use `app.R` or one of the numbered versions for different iterations of the application.

 ## Directory structure

 In the blog post, we walk through using the [Shiny Assistant](https://gallery.shinyapps.io/assistant/) to create a prototype Shiny app.
-This repo contains the different iterations of what was produced by the Shiny Assistant.
+This repo contains the different iterations of what the Shiny Assistant produced.

 ```
 ├── 00-generate-datasets.R - create a dummy ADAE dataset using the random.cdisc.data package